Your Impact

 Youth Ministries

-The vibrancy and viability of a Catholic community largely depends on its ability to share the faith with the next generation.
-With your help, Catholic Extension Society funds pastoral and faith formation needs of young Catholics as identified by their parish leadership.
+The vibrancy and viability of a Catholic community largely depend on its ability to share the faith with the next generation.
+With your help, Catholic Extension Society funds the pastoral and faith formation needs of young Catholics as identified by their parish leadership.
 Additionally, Catholic Extension Society supports initiatives that develop new leaders in the church among young Catholics.

 See how young Latinx Catholics are embracing the faith, and meet a young Catholic woman leading the way in Tennessee: